 Depending on the licensing agency, many licensed individuals have a duty to report when they have been charged with a crime, while others are only required to report actual convictions.
 Failure to report accordingly can result in further charges.

 When there is a professional license to protect, there is a significant advantage to hiring an experienced trial attorney who not only understands the professional ramifications at stake, but who can handle defending your license through negotiations with the state or federal regulatory agencies or if necessary through administrative hearings and appeals.
-Business lawyers, family lawyers and civil litigators rarely have the trial experience needed to aggressively represent their clients in these matters.
+Business lawyers, family lawyers, and civil litigators rarely have the trial experience needed to aggressively represent their clients in these matters.

 At Nobles & DeCarolis, we have vast criminal defense experience and a very successful trial record.
-We have represented numerous licensed professionals including doctors, dentists, registered nurses, certified nursing assistants, home healthcare aids, teachers, engineers, architects, attorneys and other professionals in criminal matters and in defense of their license.
+We have represented numerous licensed professionals including doctors, dentists, registered nurses, certified nursing assistants, home healthcare aides, teachers, engineers, architects, attorneys, and other professionals in criminal matters and in defense of their license.
 Occasionally we have intervened in cases early enough to prevent charges from ever being made.
 We have experience with all the regulatory agencies and the rules that govern the various professions.

 - For physicians this includes Education Law sections 6530 and 6531, which are enforced by the New York State Department of Health Office of Professional Medical Conduct.

 - For finance professionals this includes the Rules of the Securities and Exchange Commission (SEC) as well as records maintained by the Financial Industry National Regulatory Authority (FINRA) and the Central Registration Depository system.

 - For attorneys this includes the Rules of Professional Conduct enforced by the Department of Disciplinary Committees, and for attorneys seeking admission to the bar, the Committees on Character and Fitness.